Contact Us Today (424) 372-3112

 In other words, the act of asking someone to commit a crime is sufficient for prosecuting soliciting the commission of a crime, but not all crimes are covered under Penal Code Section 653f.

 Let's look at a possible example of a solicitation to commit a crime.
 Let's say someone is sitting in a county jail waiting on trial for their alleged crime.
-They discover there is witness who has damaging testimony that could make them lose their case.
+They discover there is a witness who has damaging testimony that could make them lose their case.

 The man then writes a letter to a friend encouraging them to find and assault the witness to convince them to keep their mouth shut and not provide testimony in court.
-His friend did receive the letter, but decides not to actually carry out the assault.
+His friend did receive the letter, but decides not actually to carry out the assault.

 In this scenario, the inmate could be facing charges of solicitation to commit a crime in violation of California Penal Code 653f.
 As stated, it doesn't matter if the solicited crime was ever carried out.
-The request and encouragement is sufficient to support prosecution.
+The request and encouragement are sufficient to support prosecution.

 Definition of Penal Code 653f Soliciting Someone to Commit a Crime

-Anyone who solicits another person to accept, bribe, commit carjacking, robbery, burglary, grand theft, receiving stolen property, extortion, perjury, kidnapping, arson or assault with a deadly weapon, or anything that can cause great bodily injury, or, uses threats or force to prevent someone from becoming a witness from testifying.
+Anyone who solicits another person to accept, bribe, commit carjacking, robbery, burglary, grand theft, receiving stolen property, extortion, perjury, kidnapping, arson or assault with a deadly weapon, or anything that can cause great bodily injury, or uses threats or force to prevent someone from becoming a witness from testifying.

 In order to be found guilty of PC 653f, the prosecutor has to be able to prove all the elements of the crime listed under CVALCRIM 441 Jury Instructions.
-These factors include that you requested another person to commit a crime with intent that the crime was to be committed, and the other person received your communication.
+These factors include that you requested another person to commit a crime with the intent that the crime was to be committed, and the other person received your communication.

 The California crimes that are covered under Penal Code 653f, soliciting someone to commit a crime, include:

-Most Common California Related Offenses
+Most Common California-Related Offenses

-California Penal Code 653f(c) – Solicitation to Commit a Sex Crime – soliciting someone to commit a sex crime, such as rape by force or violence, sodomy by force, oral copulation by force is also a felony crime.
-Penalties include up to 4 years in a California state prison, mandatory registration as a sex offender for life, and fine up to $10,000.
+California Penal Code 653f(c) – Solicitation to Commit a Sex Crime – soliciting someone to commit a sex crime, such as rape by force or violence, sodomy by force, or oral copulation by force is also a felony crime.
+Penalties include up to 4 years in a California state prison, mandatory registration as a sex offender for life, and a fine of up to $10,000.

 Penalties for Penal Code 653f Soliciting a Crime